Ducasse/Citezen/src/Citezen-Reborn.package/CZTODO.class/README.md

 - RMODPublicationWriter sucks because it inherits from a hack.
 - Generating html for publicaion is super long
 - Generating html for publicaion displays: *** Warning: PRLinkWarning: Reference : doi.ieeecomputersociety.org/10.1109/IWESEP.2016.13 should end with .pillar or .pier
+- Fix acute in HTML renderer
+- Should be a parameter of the generator because using hal is a bit too strong.
+	keyForEntry: anEntry
+	"if there is a hal entry emit as author:hal- as in the raweb.
+Else put simply the key."

+	^ (anEntry hasFieldWithKey: HALID)
+		ifTrue: [(self halKeyForEntry: anEntry)]
+		ifFalse: [ anEntry key asString ]